carpentries/instructor-training/episodes/01-welcome.md

 - "What should you expect from this workshop?"
 objectives:
 - "Identify common ground with some of your fellow workshop participants."
+- "Understand a general structure and core goals of The Carpentries."
 - "Predict what will and will not be covered in this workshop."
 - "Know where to find The Carpentries Code of Conduct and how to report an incident."
 keypoints: